insarlab/MintPy/docs/dir_structure.md

     └── StHelensEnvDT156.txt
 ```

-The corresponding template opptions for `load_data`:
+The corresponding template options for `load_data`:

 ```cfg
 ## manually specify the following attributes since they are missing from gmtsar products